 VPNs are beneficial when there is a need to encrypt or hide activities on the internet.
 It also hides location and permits users to be more anonymous.

 a) Remote Access VPN:

 Secure remote access facilitates a secure method for connecting devices and users remotely over a corporate network.
 It consists of VPN technology for authentication and is applicable for both home users as well as business users.

 Site-to-site VPN is also known as Router-to-Router i.e. dependent on communication between two routers in which one router acts as a Client and another one as a VPN server.
 In these routers, interaction takes place through authentication.

 Different features required to be incorporated in a well-designed VPN are below:

 - Policy Management

 - Decrease Operational Costs

-- Lesson transmission time as well as traveling expenses for remote users
+- Lesson transmission time as well as travelling expenses for remote users

 - Expand Productivity